saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### (Optionally) Save the value in a variable

 Optionally, you can save each value in a variable, in this way you can assign the variable name you prefer.
-This time, you need to separate every key/value pair in the row, in order to be able later to add them in the right position.
+For this step, you need to separate every key/value pair in the row, in order to be able later to add them in the right position.
 To do so, you need to identify each column in the row using their index.
 The first column is index 0, the second one is index 1, and so on...

 1. As a child component, add the **Set(variable)** component: